 Despite the emergence of the SSRIs in the early 1990s, TCAs are still frequently prescribed by pediatric office-based practices for many of the conditions noted earlier.
 Since the October 2004 US Food and Drug Administration boxed warning about the increased risk of suicidal behavior associated with antidepressant use, several reports describe significant declines in antidepressant dispensing in children compared with historical trends.25 Nevertheless, CA poisoning likely will continue to be among the most lethal unintentional drug ingestions in younger children because only one or two adult-strength pills can produce serious clinical effects in young children.

-The TCAs are classified into tertiary and secondary amines based on the presence of a methyl ...
+The TCAs are classified into tertiary and secondary amines based on the presence of ...